stashyman/MusicShare/README.md

 2: Users were showing up on the logged in list more than once.

 3: added check in User.java for empty friends list

+4. Fixed a few user input errors.

+5. Taking back a song works now.
+Check if user is logged in and on friends list, and then check if the owner of the song matches the current user.
+When song is taken back, remove the song from both user's playable library and add it to the owners library.